-I’m currently a PhD student at the University of Bonn.
-Before that I received my M.Sc. in computer science from the University of Bonn in 2013 and my B.Sc. in mathematics from the University of Cologne in 2011.
+I am currently interning at NVIDIA Research in Redmond, WA.
+Recently, I defended my PhD thesis at the University of Bonn (though, I am not officially a PhD yet).
+Before that, I received my M.Sc. in computer science from the University of Bonn in 2013 and my B.Sc. in mathematics from the University of Cologne in 2011.

 My recent work revolves largely around the rendering of shadows in real-time applications.
 In this context I invented moment shadow mapping.
 I also proposed a new technique to do fast transient imaging based on AMCW lidar devices (such as the depth sensors found in Google Tango smartphones or Microsoft HoloLens).
 For more information please take a look at my publications.